busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

     </div>

     <div class="toright">
         <p>The Sapient Technologies Lisa 1/5 motherboard is electrically compatible with the factory Apple motherboard, so it was no surprise that it functioned as-expected with the Lisa Office System.
-In my tests, I successfully booted to LOS 2.0 and LOS 3.1, and even spent some time using LisaTerminal to communicate with my iMac over a serial cable <not pictured>.</p>
+In my tests, I successfully booted to LOS 2.0 and LOS 3.1, and even spent some time using LisaTerminal to communicate with my iMac over a serial cable !not pictured!.</p>
     </div>
 </div>